-For the other half of Session 3, we will host a leading branding expert, Gary Singer (Chief Strategy Officer, Kobre & Kim, LLC).
-Among the topics of discussion will be branding-including how brands facilitate or impede innovation and marketing strategy-, segmentation and targeting, and the art and science of defining and mobilizing a crisp and impactful value proposition.
+We will host a leading branding expert, Gary Singer (Chief Strategy Officer, Kobre & Kim, LLC).
+Among the topics of discussion will be branding-including how brands facilitate or impede innovation and marketing strategy-segmentation and targeting, and the art and science of defining and mobilizing a crisp and impactful value proposition.